KATIKGOEL/Sign-Language-Recognition-Using-Mediapipe-and-React/README.md

 - The result is a real-time sign language recognition application that recognizes a variety of sign language gestures.

 - Our Model is trained for 26 alphabets and 16 words of ASL and which are commonly used in general communication.

+- Using This Platform people who know sign language can come and practice sign language and also people who don't know can learn through this platform.

 ## Features